Power Cable Ampacity Rating

-The field-tested accuracy of the CYMCAP software provides increased confidence when upgrading existing power cable installations and designing new ones, thus maximizing the benefits from the considerable capital investment associated with them.
+The validation of the results obtained with the CYMCAP software provides increased confidence when upgrading existing power cable installations and designing new ones, thus maximizing the benefits from the considerable capital investment associated with them.

 - Iterative techniques based on Neher-McGrath and IEC-60287© methods